Nomarian/FindStatAwk/README.md

 ### Build/Install

-rc make.rc and awkfindstat will be created from the modules, you can put it in your $PATH after
+rc make.rc and awkfindstat will be created from the modules, you can put it in your $PATH after you may also want [make.rc](https://bitbucket.org/lalalan/make.rc/) though its not necessary

 ### Notes